canonical/charmed-magma/docs/tutorial/03_deploying_magma_access_gateway.md

 aws ec2 create-subnet --vpc-id <your VPC ID> --cidr-block 172.31.126.0/28 --availability-zone us-east-2a --tag-specifications 'ResourceType=subnet,Tags=[{Key=Name,Value=s1}]'
 ```

-Note the subnet ID and use it in the following command:
+Note the subnet ID and create a network interface on this subnet:

 ```console
 aws ec2 create-network-interface --subnet-id <your subnet ID>
 ```

-Add a network interface using the `S1` subnet to the EC2 machine:
+Attach the network interface to the EC2 instance:

 ```console
 aws ec2 attach-network-interface --network-interface-id <your network interface ID> --instance-id <your instance ID> --device-index 1